 Conditions and restrictions may change at any time.
 At all times, we ask that everyone please respect any federal, state, county, local, or district restrictions that are in place, and contact your Match Support Specialist for guidance.
 Matches need to discuss with their Match Support Specialist and each other – parents/guardians, youth, and mentors – to determine if and when they are comfortable to meet in-person.
 All parties must be comfortable and in agreement.

 - The Ventura County Emergency page includes a breakdown of the current state order

 - The Ventura County Office of Education page has a list of schools providing meals for youth

 - The U.S. Department of Labor webpage has a breakdown for how workers can prepare to respond to COVID-19 at work and when staying home

-- BBC has some helpful digital posters on how to practice healthy behaviors to avoid getting sick
+- BBSVC has some helpful digital posters on how to practice healthy behaviors to avoid getting sick

 Chief Executive Officer